 Passing The GAUNTLET

-Jay Ruckel and Lacrasia Duchein of Lacrasia Gloves are pleased to announce a plan to carry their exclusive glove business into the future.
-With retirement in mind, they are passing the gauntlet to trusted colleagues, a well-known team of industry professionals.
-Principals Sarah Timberlake (costumer, Timberlake Studios, Inc.) and Katie Sue Nicklos (Tan Line-Minimizing Sports Gear and KTSUdesigns) will keep Lacrasia Gloves craft alive under Wing & Weft Gloves.
+In 2017 Jay Ruckel and Lacrasia Duchein of Lacrasia Gloves were pleased to announce a plan to carry their exclusive glove business into the future.
+With retirement in mind, they passed the gauntlet to trusted colleagues, a well-known team of industry professionals.
+Principals Katie Sue Nicklos (KTSUdesigns and Tan Line-Minimizing Sports Gear) Sarah Timberlake (costumer, Timberlake Studios, Inc.) who will keep Lacrasia Gloves craft alive under Wing & Weft Gloves.

 A History of Craftsmanship